-The 6 Most Inexpensive Growth Stocks To Buy Now
+The 6 Most Inexpensive Growth Stocks to Buy Now

 Going forward, Wall Street is forecasting that Spirit’s total revenue will reach $4,508 million by fiscal year 2022 representing a five-year CAGR of 11.2%.

-Euronet Worldwide (NASDAQ:EEFT) provides payment and transaction processing and distribution solutions to financial institutions and retailers worldwide.
+Euronet Worldwide, Inc. (NASDAQ:EEFT) provides electronic payment services to financial institutions and retailers worldwide.

 The company’s total revenue stands at $2,252 million as of fiscal year ending December 2017.
 This is 77.7% higher than the $1,268 million achieved in fiscal year December 2012 and represents a five-year CAGR of 12.2%.
 Euronet Worldwide’s revenue growth has also steadily ranged from 6.5% to 17.8% over the last five fiscal years.